 - It is rewarding to reflect on your work and inspire others who are interested in the same field.

 - You can contribute to the development of a young individual's personal development.

 - You increase your circle of contacts and exchange experiences with students and other mentors.

 What does being an adept involve?

 As adept, you have the opportunity to get extra preparation for working life and also personal development.
-You set aside time to meet your mentor at the six get-togethers that are arranged from the start-up in October to the final get-together in April.
+You set aside time to meet your mentor at the six get-togethers that are arranged from the start-up in September/October to the final get-together in April/May.